markmccoid/myCodeDocs/docs/projects/tv-tracker.md

 **oSaved.tempEpisodeState** will be used to *inform* the UI of the Episode State.
 This is created during Hydration, based on what was stored in **oSaved.savedTVShows.episodeState**.

-We do this because **savedTVShows** is an Array, but **tempEpisodeState** is on object the tvShowId as the key.
+We do this because **savedTVShows** is an Array, but **tempEpisodeState** is an object with the tvShowId as the key.
 Not sure if this style of lookup is more performant than just looking up tvshow, but this is the way I'm doing it.

 **tempEpisodeState** is accessed in